 Provided you do not travel to an area which already has a SARS outbreak and are not travelling against FCO advice, any good travel insurance policy should cover you for medical treatment should you fall ill abroad.

-Firstly ensure you have taken the cancellation option, as some policies allow you to opt of of this cover in exchange for a cheaper premium.
+Firstly ensure you have taken the cancellation option, as some policies allow you to opt out of this cover in exchange for a cheaper premium.

 If SARS has broken out in your travel destination and you no longer want to go there, things are more complex.
 In it's simplest form, this could be called 'disinclination to travel' and you won't be covered but it does depend on Government advice.
 If the Foreign and Commonwealth Office direct that trips to the affected area should not be made or 'essential travel only' then some companies will cover you.
 Others may point to policy exclusions for 'epidemic'.
 Columbus Travel Insurance and Direct Travel Insurance both allow cancellation following FCO advice.